 \subsection{Data Gathering and Preprocessing}

-Of the papers considered in this survey, the authors of \citep{thams2017data} have the most detailed approach with regards to the data generation and preprocessing phase detailed in Section \ref{sec:overviewStep2}.
-Their procedure, also used in \citep{halilbavsic2018data,venzke2020neural}, is designed to either make use of available data from sensors, or generate it using a simulator.
-Possible operating points of the system under consideration are fed into a simulator, and the output of the simulator is analysed and classified as either \textit{stable} or \textit{unstable}.
-Theses operating points along with their classifications are then stored in a database.
-While the data is only generated once, they attempt to keep the generated database as small as possible for computational reasons, while collecting enough data to train their predictive models.
-They do this by focusing on generating points close to the boundary of their two-class problem, while neglecting operating points far away from the boundary.
-In this way they balance exploration and exploitation when generating data.
+Of the papers considered in this survey, \cite{thams2017data} has a detailed approach with regards to the data generation and preprocessing phase detailed in Section \ref{sec:overviewStep2}.
+Their procedure, also used by \cite{halilbavsic2018data} and \cite{venzke2020neural}, is designed to either make use of available data from sensors or generate them using a simulator.
+Possible operating points of the system under consideration are fed into a simulator, and the output of the simulator is analyzed and classified as either \textit{stable} or \textit{unstable}.
+These operating points along with their classifications are then stored in a database.
+The data is only generated once, and they attempt to keep the generated database as small as possible for computational reasons.
+Although the generated data is small, they ensure that enough data is collected so that their predictive models can be trained.
+They do this by focusing on generating points close to the boundary of their two-class problem while neglecting operating points far away from the boundary.
+In this way, they balance exploration and exploitation when generating data.
 In addition to this, class imbalance in the dataset is addressed using several strategies, and feature selection is done so that only easily accessible variables are considered.